itacentury/CenturyPackageBO1/README.md

 Add 1 minute (Not available during azza)

+    Adds one minute to the game time.

 Remove 1 minute (Not available during azza)

+    Removes one minute from the game time.

 Allow multiple setups (Only available during azza)

     You don't need to be at last.
 There can be 2 or 3 enemys still alive and if you have this option enabled the game ends

-    after killing one of them and the final killcam starts
+    after killing one of them and the final killcam starts.

 Add bot

+    Adds one bot at a time.
+The bot always spawns on the enemy (other) team.

 Toggle timer

-    Pause or resume the game timer
+    Pause or resume the game timer.

 Fast last (Only in TDM)

+    Sets the score of your team to 7400.

 Reset enemy score (Only in TDM)

+    Resets the score of the enemy team to 0.